 All applications are reviewed and evaluated by the admission committee based on scientific competence, personal motivation, letters of recommendation, and suitability for the programme.
 Incomplete applications or applications received by email or regular mail will not be considered.

-Based on the evaluation by the admission committee, applicants will be shortlisted for telephone or Skype interviews.
-Upon performance at these telephone interviews applicants will be nominated and invited for on-site interviews / selection symposium in Marburg.
+Based on the evaluation by the admission committee, applicants will be shortlisted for online interviews.
+Upon performance at these remote interviews applicants will be nominated and invited for on-site interviews / selection symposium in Marburg**.
 Travel expenses for the on-site interviews will be covered by the IMPRS-Mic.

 Personal on-site interviews are scheduled for April each year as a part of a selection symposium.
 During this three-day symposium, applicants present a research project that they conducted as part of their academic training and faculty members give an overview on available PhD projects in their groups.
 Applicants have the opportunity to meet current IMPRS students to learn more about their research and their experiences with the IMPRS-Mic programme.
 Finally, applicants will have the opportunity to interview with selected IMPRS faculty members of their interest.